RichardByrne95/CI-MS4-TuckIn/README.md

     -   SEO: 90

     Points were mostly deducted due to 3rd party libraries causing slowdowns.
 However, accessibility points were also deducted due to Chrome incorrectly marking some texts as not having a sufficient contrast ratio.
 [Google's own accessibility guidelines](https://web.dev/color-contrast/?utm_source=lighthouse&utm_medium=devtools) state that text with a font size over 18px or 14px bold only needs a contrast ratio of 3:1 instead of the regular 4.5:1.
 However, Chrome did not seem to recognise this and marked it as an error.

+-   Typical SEO was not implemented as this was not deemed necessary for the purpose and context of this project.

 ### Further Testing